1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 How is AATD diagnosed?

-Diagnosis involves blood tests to measure alpha-1 antitrypsin levels, genetic screening for SERPINA1 mutations, and lung function tests to assess respiratory impact.
+Diagnosis involves blood tests to establish the concentration of alpha-1 antitrypsin, screening of genetic mutations of SERPINA1, and lung volumes to establish respiratory impact.

 What is the ICD-10 code for AATD?